philzook58/philzook58.github.io/_posts/2019-04-02-proving-addition-is-commutative-in-haskell-using-singletons.markdown

-Here's our first toughy. $latex \forall x. x + 0 = x$ This may seem silly, but our definition of `NPlus` did not treat the two arguments symmetrically. it only pattern match on the first.
+Here's our first toughy. $ \forall x. x + 0 = x$ This may seem silly, but our definition of `NPlus` did not treat the two arguments symmetrically. it only pattern match on the first.
 Until we know more about x, we can't continue.
 So how do we learn more?
 By pattern matching and looking at the possible cases of `x`.